kirilcvetkov92/Vehicle-Detection/README.md

 For the purpose of this project, I'm using a pretrained weights for Yolo V2.
 You can download the weights <a href = "http://pjreddie.com/media/files/yolo.weights"> here</a>

-These weights are generated with using pure numpy arrays, but luckily the authors of Yolo provided configuration files containing the full model information, which means we can convert the weights in any high level program language.
+These weights are generated using pure numpy arrays, but luckily the authors of Yolo provided configuration files containing the full model information, which means we can convert the weights in any high-level program language.
 Allan Zelener wrote a function for weights conversion, which works well for Yolo V2, and I provided small modifications for Yolo V3 References are at the end of this notebook.

 **Once the download finish, please put the weights file to YoloV2 folder**